A Deep Generative Learning Approach for Two-stage Adaptive Robust Optimization: Background

-Both \citet{GoerigkKurtz2023_COR} and \citet{chenreddy2022data} also leverage the main result of \citet{fischetti2018} to embed a neural network within an adversarial subproblem as a mixed-binary linear program.
-However, this approach cannot be easily extended to ARO with high-dimensional uncertainty.
-This is because the recourse cost does not admit a closed-form expression, and as such, the resulting adversarial subproblem would be a mixed-binary \textit{bilinear} program (see Appendix~\plaineqref{sec:AGRO_bilevel}).
+Both \citet{goerigk2023datadriven} and \citet{chenreddy2022data} leverage the main result of \citet{fischetti2018} to embed a neural network within an adversarial subproblem formulated as a mixed-binary linear program.
+However, extending this approach to ARO with high-dimensional uncertainty poses significant challenges.
+Specifically, the lack of a closed-form expression for the recourse cost leads to an adversarial subproblem that becomes a mixed-binary \textit{bilinear} program (see Appendix~\plaineqref{sec:AGRO_bilevel}).
 While solution algorithms for such problems exist, their convergence will be slow for instances involving a large number of binary variables, as is the case when embedding neural networks.
+This underscores the need for fast, alternative approaches capable of generating approximate solutions for such bilinear adversarial problems, thereby enabling efficient worst-case analysis with ``deep data-driven uncertainty'' to extend beyond single-stage RO to the more general case of ARO.